bitcoindevkit/bitcoindevkit.org/content/blog/2021/compact_filters_demo.md

 ## Introduction

 #### Compact Filters:
 Compact filters are the latest specification of Bitcoin SPV node implementation as per [BIP157](https://github.com/bitcoin/bips/blob/master/bip-0157.mediawiki) and [BIP158](https://github.com/bitcoin/bips/blob/master/bip-0158.mediawiki).
-The [Neutrino](https://github.com/lightninglabs/neutrino) project pioneered the use of compact filter based light client nodes for using with Lightning Network wallets.
 Such light clients were envisioned by Satoshi himself in  his original white paper, but due to lack of robust privacy and trust guarantees using conventional [bloomfilters](https://github.com/bitcoin/bips/blob/master/bip-0037.mediawiki), these type of nodes never got popular.

 Enters [BIP157](https://github.com/bitcoin/bips/blob/master/bip-0157.mediawiki), which described a new type of filters for Bitcoin Blockchain data, known as `compact_filters`.
-Using compact filters, a light-node can talk to one or more full nodes, and fetch relevant information on the blockchain.
-With much more robust privacy and security guarantees than previously possible.
+The [Neutrino](https://github.com/lightninglabs/neutrino) project pioneered the use of compact filter based light client nodes for using with Lightning Network wallets.
+Using compact filters, a light-node can talk to one or more full nodes, and fetch relevant information from the blockchain, with much more robust privacy and security guarantees than previously possible.
 Compact filter based nodes are best suitable to be used with mobile wallets, to create more trustless mobile applications on Bitcoin.
 Any wallet application that needs to have an "eye on the blockchain" has an use for such light clients.

+`BIP157` type filters allows to create tiny sized SPV nodes, that can fetch blockchain data and can identify inconsistency, so it can actively defend itself, while also preserving its privacy.
+Such nodes are most useful for Lightning Network mobile applications.

-Example of such neutrino wallets in wild is [Breeze](https://github.com/breez/breezmobile) Lightning mobile wallet.
+Example of such `compact_filters` wallets in wild is [Breeze](https://github.com/breez/breezmobile) Lightning mobile wallet.

-Bitcoin core supports `BIP157` from `v0.21.0`.
+Bitcoin core supports serving `BIP157` type filters from `v0.21.0`.

 #### BDK and Compact filters
 BDK is a bitcoin wallet development library that can be used to create bitcoin wallets with custom `Database` and `Blockchain` backends.
 BDK is a [descriptor](https://bitcoindevkit.org/descriptors/) based wallet, i.e. the wallet keychain is described by a set of descriptors.